deepset-ai/haystack/docs/concepts.md

         }
     },

     # Pipelines are defined here.
-They can reference all nodes above.
+They can reference all components above.
     # All pipelines will get access to all docstores
     "pipelines": {
         "sparse_question_answering": {
-            # Mandatory list of edges.
+            # Mandatory list of connections.
 Same syntax as for `Pipeline.connect()`
-            "edges": [
+            "connections": [
                 ("my_sparse_retriever", ["reader"])
             ],
-            # To pass some parameters at the `Pipeline.add_node()` stage, add them here.
+            # To pass some parameters at the `Pipeline.add_component()` stage, add them here.
             "parameters": {
                 "my_sparse_retriever": {
                     "top_k": 10